Dimensional stability (fabric): Test methods

-AATCC Test Method 135, dimensional change of fabrics after home laundering Scope: determines the dimensional changes of garments when subjected to home laundering procedures used by consumers.
-The method is for fabric not yet made into a garment.
-A sample is marked with benchmarks before home laundering.
-Then it is laundered 3 times total, then the benchmarks are measured again.
-Before and after laundering benchmarks are compared.

-AATCC Test Method 150, Dimensional Change of Fabrics After Home Laundering Scope: Determines the dimensional changes of garments when subjected to home laundering procedures used by consumers.

 Shrinkage resistance and preshrinking

-Shrinkage resistance is the term used to describe the ability of a fabric to retain its initial dimensions after undergoing the care process.
+Shrinkage resistance is the term used to describe the ability of a fabric to retain its initial dimensions after undergoing the shrinkage process.
 This quality is closely tied to how the fabric reacts to moisture or heat.
 Fabrics that shrink during laundering or after exposure to heat may lose their aesthetic appeal and may not be suitable for their intended purpose.
 Residual shrinkage pertains to any further shrinking that may occur after the initial care cycle.

 Preshrinking is a process in which fabric is intentionally shrunk before it is cut and sewn into a garment or other textile product.
 Manufacturers use the term "pre-shrunk" to describe fabric or garments that have undergone processing, which is expected to limit shrinkage to less than 3% in either direction during standard wash tests or laundering.
 Woolen fabrics have a natural tendency to shrink, which can lead to deformation in the final garments.
-To prevent this, the London shrunk process was applied to specific woolen materials, resulting in fabrics with enhanced dimensional stability and improved resistance to shrinkage.
+To prevent this, the London shrunk process was applied to specific woolen materials in the 18th century, resulting in fabrics with enhanced dimensional stability and improved resistance to shrinkage.